 First, the leaders of the world’s two largest economies—the United States and China—have engaged in public rows over trade, tariffs, and the origins of the novel coronavirus, which has caused the COVID-19 pandemic.
 Washington and Brussels also have their differences over issues such as data privacy, trade, and Iran’s nuclear program.

 Second, travel restrictions imposed in response to the pandemic have prevented face-to-face meetings between ministers and officials that would normally lay the groundwork for a successful summit.

 And, finally, the United States has not assumed the leadership role it played during the GFC.
 Instead, it has— for now at least— shown hostility toward multilateral organizations.
-In 2008, support from the Bush administration was crucial in reenergizing the G20.
-US President Donald J. Trump’s administration must follow in those footsteps.
+In 2008, support from the George W. Bush administration was crucial in reenergizing the G20.
+We call on US President Donald J. Trump’s outgoing administration to follow in those footsteps.

 Based on lessons learned from Asian countries that successfully flattened the curves of their domestic outbreaks [of COVID-19], the G20 should lead efforts to strengthen existing global health institutions while energizing innovative and multilateral approaches, including public- private partnerships.

 One of the lessons from the GFC is that when faced with a common challenge and a clear need for coordinated action, the G20 can step up to become the forum for effective decision- making.
 With representatives of twenty of the world’s most important economic players around a table—whether virtually or in person—the G20 summit is the ideal venue to build alliances and the perfect setting for the United States to use its long and deep diplomatic skills and its financial and strategic power to exert leadership.